rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 ![Web Crawl](blog/stock/spider-web-pexels-photo.jpg)

 Let's build a simple web crawler in Ruby.
-As a point of inspiration, I'd like to to revisit [Alan Skorkin's How to Write a Simple Web Crawler in Ruby](http://www.skorks.com/2009/07/how-to-write-a-web-crawler-in-ruby/) and attempt to achieve something similar with a fresh perspective.
+For inspiration, I'd like to to revisit [Alan Skorkin's How to Write a Simple Web Crawler in Ruby](http://www.skorks.com/2009/07/how-to-write-a-web-crawler-in-ruby/) and attempt to achieve something similar with a fresh perspective.

 We'll adapt Skork's original goals and provide a few of our own: